How Can I Help My Senior Loved One Beat the Holiday Blues?

 Ah, the holidays: they’re the most wonderful time of the year, or perhaps the most challenging.
-For a lot of older adults who have lost loved ones, are struggling with chronic health issues, or are suffering from isolation and loneliness, the holidays can trigger depression.
+For a lot of older adults who have lost loved ones, are struggling with chronic health issues, or are suffering from isolation and senior loneliness, the holidays can trigger depression.
 And, the family caregivers who take care of a loved one are also susceptible to holiday blues, because of the overabundance of stress.

 Seek medical assistance.
 First of all, it’s important to relay any suspected indications of depression (alterations in sleeping and eating habits, absence of desire for previously enjoyed activities and socializing, lethargy and constant despair) to your elderly loved one’s (or your) primary care physician.
 There are effective treatment options readily available, and it’s critical to eliminate any other health concerns.